 So, how do you get a good link profile?
 Now that you understand the features of a great inbound link profile, you should have a better idea of what strategy to employ to acquire links.

-Here’s my simple advice.
+Here’s our simple advice.
 Do a darn good job at content marketing.

 If you have a strong content marketing strategy rather than an explicit link acquisition strategy, then the links will come.
 They will be stronger, healthier, and more reputable than you could possibly guarantee by engaging in some not-so-sure-if-it’s-gonna-work link building strategy.